 In many instances, a will is drawn up in conjunction with a trust.
 Both instruments work to identify and distribute the testator's assets according to his or her wishes.
 A pour-over will goes a few steps further than a typical will in that it works as a security measure to take care of any assets that were not incorporated in a corresponding trust.
 Just to backtrack a bit, it is important to remember that a trust needs to be funded - that is, assets need to be routed to the trust in order for them to be distributed under the terms of the trust.
 This is where the benefits of a pour-over will come into play.

-In the event someone fails to include assets in a trust, a pour-over will accounts for those that were either mistakenly omitted or accumulated after the trust was created and unaccounted for under its terms.
+In the event someone fails to include assets in a trust, a pour-over will accounts for those assets that were either mistakenly omitted or accumulated after the trust was created and unaccounted for under its terms.
 Furthermore, it is common for a pour-over will to name its corresponding trust as a beneficiary.
 It is important to note that pour-over wills deal with personal assets, however, and any of the testator's property that passes through the pour-over will to the trust may go before a probate judge before it can be distributed under the trust's terms.

-A holographic will is one that is handwritten by the person creating the will and is not required to meet some of the same requirements as other wills, namely witnesses and notarization.
+A holographic will is one that is handwritten by the person creating the will and is not required to meet some of the requirements of other wills, namely witnesses and notarization.
 While Colorado does not require that the instrument be entirely in the testator's handwriting, as some other states do, it does require that at least the material parts be in his or her handwriting in order to be considered holographic.
 It must also be clear from the writing that the testator intended for the document to serve as his or her last will.

-In Colorado, a testator may file his or her own will with a probate clerk, or the will's executor must file the will with the probate court within 10 days after his or her death.
+In Colorado, a testator may file his or her own will with a probate clerk, or the will's executor must file the will with the probate court within 10 days after the testator's death.
 Failure to do so may result in the executor being held responsible for any damages and costs associated with the delay.
 Even in cases where the will does not necessitate probate, Colorado still requires that wills be filed.
 In instances where the testator personally filed the will, family members may simply contact the court within the 10-day period to inform the court of the death in order to begin the formal process of administering the will.

 The cost of preparing estate-planning documents depends on many factors such as the types of will and/or trust that are needed, the extent of professional legal services rendered (if any), and the complexity of the assets to be distributed upon the testator's death.
-Legal estate-planning services, alone, can fluctuate between just a few hundred dollars to well into the thousands, depending on the law firm.
+Legal estate-planning services, alone, can fluctuate between just a few hundred dollars to well into the tens of thousands, depending on the law firm.
 Of course, you have the legal right to prepare your own will, however, you may risk omitting important details that result in unintended consequences.

 On the bright side, there are numerous do-it-yourself estate-planning websites to assist you if you decide to create your own will for budgetary or other personal reasons.
 Also, keep in mind that executors and trustees you appoint may be entitled to reasonable compensation for duties associated with administering your last wishes and executing the distribution of your assets.
 Legal professionals in your community are able to help you with any questions that you may have with regard to your estate-planning needs.